 The assets of the U.S. Plan are overseen by the Teradyne Fiduciary Committee which is comprised of members of senior management drawn from appropriate diversified levels of the management team.
 The Fiduciary Committee is responsible for setting the policy that provides the framework for management of the U.S. Plan assets.
 In accordance with its responsibilities, the Fiduciary Committee meets on a regular basis to review the performance of the U.S. Plan assets and compliance with the investment policy.
-The policy sets forth an investment structure for managing U.S. Plan assets, including setting the asset allocation ranges, which are expected to provide an appropriate level of overall diversification required to maximize the long-term return on plan assets for a prudent and reasonable level of risk given prevailing market conditions, total investment return over the long term, and preservation of capital, while maintaining sufficient liquidity to pay the benefits of the U.S. Plan.
-The investment portfolio will not, at any time, have a direct investment in Teradyne stock.
+The policy sets forth an investment structure for managing U.S. Plan assets, including setting the asset allocation ranges, which are expected to provide an appropriate level of overall diversification required to maximize the long-term return on plan assets for a prudent and reasonable level of risk given prevailing market conditions, total investment portfolio will not, at any time, have a direct investment in Teradyne stock.
 It may have indirect investment in Teradyne stock, if one of the funds selected by the investment manager invests in Teradyne stock.
 In developing the asset allocation ranges, third party asset allocation studies are periodically performed that consider the current and expected positions of the plan assets and funded status.
 Based on this study and other appropriate information, the Fiduciary Committee establishes asset allocation ranges taking into account acceptable risk targets and associated returns.
 The investment return objectives are to avoid excessive volatility and produce a rate of return that at least matches the Policy Index identified below.
 The manager's investment performance is reviewed at least annually.
 Results for the total portfolio and for each major category of assets are evaluated in comparison with appropriate market indices and the Policy Index.